 - Heroin and depression: Heroin produces an initial euphoria and burst of pleasure, but over time, it can actually lead to depression.
 Depression may also cause people to seek drugs to give them pleasure.
 It’s a vicious cycle that can lead to heroin dependency as well as depression for many people.

-- Benzos, tranquilizers and anxiety: Some medications, such as Klonopin, are prescribed as short-term treatments for panic attacks and anxiety.
+- Benzos, tranquilizers, and anxiety: Some medications, such as Klonopin, are prescribed as short-term treatments for panic attacks and anxiety.
 Trouble arises when people take more than the prescribed dose and end up hooked on benzos.
 Other tranquilizers can cause similar problems when people take them to ease anxiety and panic disorders – users end up needing both uppers and downers to get through their days.

 How Common Is Dual Diagnosis?

-It can be frightening to learn that you have another condition in addition to your addiction, but dual diagnosis is very common.
+It can be frightening to learn that you have another condition in addition to your addiction, but a dual diagnosis is very common.
 According to some studies, about half of all people with an addiction also have a dual diagnosis.

 If you think about it, this happens with a lot of other illnesses, too.
 For example, many people are diagnosed with high blood pressure and diabetes, so it makes sense that a simultaneous addiction and mental illness diagnosis is possible as well.
 There’s no shame in being diagnosed with any disease, including addiction and mental or behavioral health disorders.
-Diseases require treatment, and that’s why 12 Keys offers experienced counselors to help you recover completely.
+Diseases require treatment, and that’s why 12 Keys Dual Diagnosis Rehab offers experienced counselors to help you recover completely.

-What Are the Statistics and Recovery Rates for Dual Diagnosis?
+What Are the Statistics and Recovery Rates For Dual Diagnosis?

 While there is a staggering amount of people suffering from dual diagnosis, there is hope for recovery.
 The following statistics are provided by SAMSA, the national clearinghouse for health data, as reported on Dual Diagnosis: